Welsh Government announces ‘sudden’ death of First Minister’s wife

 A spokesman said thoughts were with Mark Drakeford and his family after his wife Clare’s death.

-The wife of Wales’ First Minister Mark Drakeford has died suddenly, the Welsh Government has confirmed.
+The wife of Wales’s First Minister Mark Drakeford has died suddenly, the Welsh Government said.

 A spokesman said: “It is with deep sadness that we confirm the sudden passing of Clare Drakeford, wife of the First Minister.